 7) Forward the request.

-8) Now attacker will receive the OTP and after entering it, he'll successfully log in to victim's account.
+8) Now attacker will receive the OTP and after entering it, he'll successfully log in to the victim's account.

 Here, target wasn't authenticating phone number while re-sending OTPs.